-Peer tutoring is an opportunity for you to connect with a student who has previously done well in your course.
-Most tutoring is one-on-one, but occasionally tutors also work with groups of students.
+Peer tutoring is an opportunity for you to connect with a fellow student either to get help with your courses or to provide assistance in courses in which you have previously done well.
+Most tutoring is done one-on-one, but BSC Peer Tutors also work with small groups of tutees.

 Rules of Harvard College: Accepting Compensation for Private Tutoring

 All financial transactions for peer tutoring take place through the BSC.
 Peer tutors are not permitted to accept any kind of payment directly from a tutee.